cathiechentx/HeroElement/HeroElement-en.md

 		- [ElementTiming](https://github.com/w3c/charter-webperf/issues/30): Had been discussed at TPAC 2016

 - For web developer:
-	- Specify a HeroElement, listen to the corresponding event
+	- Specify a HeroElement, listen to the corresponding events
 	- The HeroElement will be speed up
-	- Trigger other movement when event fired
+	- Trigger other movement when events fired
 	- Analysis the performance of HeroElement by [ElementTiming](https://github.com/w3c/charter-webperf/issues/30)

 ## How to use?